Tajuddin Ahmad: Legacy

 After his rise to the senior ranks of the Awami League leadership, Tajuddin had been involved in most major party and government policy decisions.
 He was an important bridge between the political leadership and the technocrats supporting them.
-His prominent collaborators include economists Nurul Islam and Rehman Sobhan; lawyers Kamal Hossain and Amir-ul Islam; author Anisuzzaman and journalist Muyeedul Hasan.
+His prominent collaborators include economists Nurul Islam and Rehman Sobhan; lawyers Kamal Hossain and Amir-ul Islam; author Anisuzzaman; and journalist Muyeedul Hasan.

 Economist Nurul Islam said of him:

 I had known and worked closely with Tajuddin before and after independence.
 He was not only a patriot but also in my view the most serious minded, conscientious and competent as well as the most hardworking among the Ministers.
 Tajuddin usually took the views of the Planning Commission seriously and, if convinced, strongly supported them during Cabinet discussions.
 The entire Planning Commission had great respect for him.

-Economist professor Rehman Sobhan, recalls his experience of working with Tajuddin in drafting the constitution after the 1970 election:
+Economist Rehman Sobhan recalls his experience of working with Tajuddin in drafting the constitution after the 1970 election: